Revendell/Algorithm-based-C-prime-plus/README.md

-# Algorithm based C++
+# Data Structure
-This is a repository about data structures and algrithm analysis in C++.
+This is a repository about data structure based on C++.